Downtown Cleveland: Flats East Bank

 A multiphase, $500 million mixed-use redevelopment along the East Bank of the Flats is being developed and financed by the Wolstein Group and Fairmount Properties.

 Opening in June 2013, the $275 million first phase included a 23-story office tower, 8-story Aloft hotel, restaurants, and a 16,000 sq. ft. health club, The office tower has been named the "Ernst and Young building."
 The two anchor tenants include the law firm Tucker Ellis and West, and the largest tenant, Ernst and Young.
 The 450,000 sq. ft. office tower is all Class A office space and features a green, open-air rooftop terrace.
-The initial opening restaurants and bars included Ken Stewart's, Lago, Flip Side and Wileyville.

 Two Waterfront Line Rapid stations, Settlers Landing station and Main Avenue station received $375,000 upgrades.
 Work at both stations includes replacing brick and concrete pavers, repairing the glass shelters, and demolishing ticket booths.
 At Settlers Landing, crews will restore eight etched glass panels that act as wind screens.
 The artwork depicts scenes of Cleveland's settlement and the evolution of transportation.

-Several Restaurants (Alley Cat, Crop East Bank), bars (Beerheads, Punch Bowl Social), 1200-foot boardwalk, and 243 Apartments opened as a part of Phase 2 in 2015.